||"dawnbreak in the west"|

 Everyone seems to agree that, before taking the name Muhammad, the adolescent Qutham had joined in a pointless and squalid Jahili tiff.
 Under Islam, Believers are not supposed to do that.
 Under pre-`Abbasid Islam, certainly the Arabs are not supposed to be so wasting their time.
 It is an embarrassment to Islam that its Prophet had this event in his past.
 That is why so many generations of Arab Muslims tried to excuse it away.

-The hadith of Muhammad's regret is authentic... to the Zubayrid Fitna.
-If Muhammad himself - generations before that - ever regretted fighting the Qays, it was because the Qays were Ishmaeli Arabs and because the name of God was not invoked.
+The hadith of Muhammad's regret - or his reaction - is authentic... to the Zubayrid Fitna.
+If Muhammad himself, generations before that, ever regretted fighting the Qays, it was because the Qays were Ishmaeli Arabs and because the name of God was not invoked.
 It was certainly not because the man had any aversion to human bloodshed.

 UPDATE 9/8/2016: Landau-Tasseron's finding prompted me to split Loonwatch's immediate nitpick out and to promote that to the top of the post-list.